Exporting chilli peppers to Europe

 - Which requirements should chilli peppers comply with to be allowed on the European market?

-- What competition do you face on the European market for chilli peppers?
+- What competition will you facing on the European market for chilli peppers?

-- Through which trade channels can you get chilli peppers on the European market?
+- Which trade channels can you use to put chilli peppers on the European market?

 - What are the end-market prices for chilli peppers?

 The chilli pepper is the fruit of plants of the genus Capsicum.
 Red chillies contain large amounts of vitamin C and small amounts of carotene (provitamin A).
 Considerably lower amounts of both substances are contained in yellow and, especially, green chillies (which are essentially unripe fruit).
 Peppers are also a good source of most B vitamins, particularly vitamin B6.
 They are very high in potassium, magnesium and iron.